trashbirdecology/luisdva.github.io/_posts/2017-07-14-density-swarms.md

         <figcaption>photo by Flickr user marabuchi; (CC BY-SA 2.0)</figcaption>
 </figure>

 This post has three main steps: scraping the jump distance data, wrangling it, and plotting it.
 This post in particular could not be possible without all the resources and advice from [Bob Rudis](https://rud.is/b/){:target="_blank"} that are floating around the web.
 This includes posts on his blog, answers on random Stack Overflow questions, tweets, and his helpful R packages.
 I tried to add links to all the hrbrverse resources that helped me along the way at the end of this post.
-All the code here is fully reroducible, although you may need to install some packages first.
+All the code here is fully reproducible, although you may need to install some packages first.

 ## Web scraping